tsipkens/atems/README.md

 The main functions implementing aggregate-level semantic segmentation have filenames following `agg.seg*`.
 In each case, the output primarily consists of binary images of the same size as the original image but where pixels taken on logical values: `1` for pixels identified as part of the aggregate `0` for pixels identified as part of the background.
 The functions often take similar inputs, with main argument being `imgs`, which is one of:

 1. a single image (after any footer or additional information have been removed),
-2. a cellular array of images (again with the footer removed); or
+2. a cell array of images (again with the footer removed); or
 3. an `Imgs` structure, containing the image information as fields.

 Several methods also take `pixsize`, which denotes the size of each pixel in the image.
 If an `Imgs` structure if provided, this information is expected to be contained in this structure and any `pixsize` input is ignored.
 Other arguments depend on the function (e.g., optional parameters for the rolling ball transform).